bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 }
 {% endhighlight %}

-Earlier I said that only the relevant state gets passed to a reducer.
-It does however, get sent every single action that is dispatched to the store.
+Earlier I said that only the relevant state is passed to a reducer.
+It also is sent every single action that is dispatched to the store.
 This makes sense, but could easily be forgotten as often the actions and state map neatly together (although not always).
 Since a reducer needs to always return a valid state, if we get an action we don't care about (or is invalid), we just return the state we were given.